Jonny Williams: Charlton Athletic

 On 4 January 2019, Williams joined Charlton Athletic on a contract until the end of the season.
 This ended his 17-year association with Crystal Palace.
 He made 16 appearances for the club for the rest of the season, helping the club to achieve promotion to the Championship, defeating former loan club Sunderland in the play-off final.

 Despite this he was released by Charlton at the end of the 2018–19 season.
 However, on 18 July 2019, Williams rejoined the club on a one-year deal, with the option of an additional 12 months.
 In October 2019 he underwent knee surgery.
 He scored his first goal for Charlton in a 2–0 win over Portsmouth on 31 October 2020.

 Cardiff City

 On 1 February 2021, Williams joined Cardiff City for an undisclosed fee.
 This reunited him with former manager Mick McCarthy.
 Williams made his Cardiff debut as a second-half substitute in a 4–0 victory over Derby County on 2 March 2021.

 Swindon Town

 Williams joined Swindon Town on 13 August 2021 on a free transfer signing a two-year contract.
 He was released by Swindon at the end of the 2022–23 season.
 This came after a season in which, Williams was the club's top scorer and also nominated for their Player of the Season award.
 In his time with the Robins, Williams made 77 league appearances for the club, scored 15 goals and provided seven assists.

 Gillingham

 On 14 June 2023, Williams joined Gillingham.

+Eastleigh

+On 24 September 2026, Williams joined National League club Eastleigh on a deal until the end of the season.